 Just because you cannot directly book a face to face appointment does not mean that your GP is not working.
 An empty waiting room does not mean your GP or the practice team is not working.

 GP’s and the practice team are working harder than ever, not avoiding work, and NHS England data shows that a record number of consultations are taking place.
+We as a Practice are offering the most appointments we have offered in our history and have recruited a number of new GP’s, despite the national shortage of GP’s.
 At the same time General Practice is facing increasing demands.